WalletBuilding/WORM/doc/Perpetual-Futures-contracts-and-Leverage-Margin-trading.md

 ### Fees

-To record information about opening an order and add information about a completed transaction to the LUX blockchain, you need to spend a particular amount of TX fee.
+To record information about opening an order and add information about a completed transaction to the WORM blockchain, you need to spend a particular amount of TX fee.

-* Luxgate fees, Makers and Takers fees.
+* Wormgate fees, Makers and Takers fees.

         Fee for makers is 0% + blockchain fee (TX fee) for placing an order.

         Fee for takers is 0,1% + blockchain fee (TX fee) for placing an order.

-        TX fee is used for all the transaction within the LUX blockchain system.
+        TX fee is used for all the transaction within the WORM blockchain system.